forseti-security/forseti-security/_docs/_latest/develop/dev/inventory.md

 ## Step 1: Check the API client

-To check if the API client to retrieve the data already exists, look in [`_supported_apis.py`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/google/cloud/forseti/common/gcp_api/_supported_apis.py).
+To check if the API client to retrieve the data already exists, look at the `SUPPORTED_APIS` map in [`_supported_apis.py`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/google/cloud/forseti/common/gcp_api/_supported_apis.py).
 If the API client isn't there, you will have to add it.
 For a self-contained example, see [`cloud_sql.py`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/google/cloud/forseti/common/gcp_api/cloudsql.py).